Tag: Setting Boundaries

 If you don’t like how she’s acting?

-That’s your boundary because you know what you value.
+That’s your boundary because you know what you value and what you deserve.

 Boundaries Are for BIG Things